 - Set up a simple obstacle course using cardboard boxes to hide your Kong under, ramps and various obstacles.
 Think agility training for dogs, with prizes at the end.

-- Rotate your toys to keep things fresh and prevent boredom.
+- Rotate your chew toys to keep things fresh and prevent boredom.

-- If you have multiple dogs, give them a Kong that is their own and make sure it is dramatically different so they can recognise which is theirs.
-Dogs are red/green colour blind, which means they can’t differentiate shades made up of red and green.
-This means that purple, pink and red all look the same colour.
+- If you have multiple dogs, give them a Kong that is their own and make sure it is dramatically different so they can recognize which is theirs.
+Dogs are red/green color blind, which means they can’t differentiate shades made up of red and green.
+This means that purple, pink and red all look the same color.
 Wikipedia has a great example of what it looks like.
-But bear in mind if your dog isn’t great about sharing, you may need to separate your dogs before giving a high value chew toy.
+But bear in mind if your dog isn’t great about sharing, you may need to separate your dogs before giving a high-value chew toy.